Nebraska Public Media: Television stations

 Nebraska Public Media consists of nine full-power TV stations that make up the network; all stations have callsigns beginning with the letter K, as licensed by the Federal Communications Commission (FCC), and ending in NE (the postal abbreviation for Nebraska) except "UON" (University of Nebraska) for the Lincoln station.
 Combined, they reach almost all of Nebraska, as well as parts of Colorado, Iowa, Kansas, Missouri, South Dakota, and Wyoming.
 Eight of the stations are owned by the NETC.
-Flagship station KUON is owned by the University of Nebraska, but is operated by the Commission through a long-standing agreement between the Commission and NU.
+Flagship station KUON is owned by the University of Nebraska–Lincoln, but is operated by the Commission through a long-standing agreement between the Commission and NU.